-There are benefits and drawbacks to the tincture and the hemp hearts.
+There are benefits and drawbacks to the tincture and the Hemp Hearts or Calming Chews.
 Full-spectrum hemp extract in tincture form provides higher levels of CBD and other minor cannabinoids, terpenes, and flavonoids.
 You’re also able to use the lowest effective dosage and adjust the CBD dosage using trial and error to determine the best amount for your individual dog.

-Hemp heart pet products also have their own pros and cons.
+Hemp Hearts & Calming Chews for dogs also have their own pros and cons.
 They are easier to provide, especially for dogs that are particularly picky with what goes in their mouth.
 Or, for those who completely refuse the oil altogether.
-However, there is a fixed amount in each hemp heart, which does not allow you to know what the lowest effective dosage is.
+However, there is a fixed amount in each Hemp Heart or Soft Chew, which does not allow you to know what the lowest effective dosage is.

 Consult with a Veterinary Expert

 Most traditional veterinarians aren’t well-versed in cannabis medicine, much less CBD products.
 If pet parents are looking to speak with a veterinarian, they can search for a holistic veterinarian or check out Earth Buddy’s resources page.
 There are several resources available to discuss products with as well as ask any questions regarding how soon CBD should start working for your dog.